Asian Rhinoplasty in New York

 50 year old asian female requesting refinement in her nasal bridge and tip.
 Patient shown 4 months after open rhinoplasty with tip grafting using her own cartilage, nostril reduction and a dorsal medpor implant.

 23 year old asian female complains of lack of tip definition as well as a deviated nose to the right.
 Patient underwent rhinoplasty with auricular (ear cartilage) graft into her nose to give her more definition.
 The patient's own septum was too thin and inadequate for creating the definition necessary in her nose.
-Patient is shown one year after rhinoplasty with auricular cartilage graft.
+Patient is shown one year after cosmetic surgery with auricular cartilage graft.

 29 year old female who is both African American and Asian who wanted a revision rhinoplasty to improve her bridge and nostril symmetry as well as give her more tip definition.
 Patient had an open rhinoplasty with medpor implant custom sculpted onto her bridge as well as ear (auricular) cartilage graft into her nasal tip.
 Patient also had revision nostril reduction.
 Patient is shown 1 year after revision rhinoplasty.